 Right Axis Label: Label for Right Axis, if needed.

 Start Date: Start Date in Julian Format.
 This date will be used to subset the input dataset.
-If start and end dates are blank, the dates are read from the UCI file.
+If start and end dates are blank, the dates are read from the simulation time span in the UCI file.

 End Date: End Date in Julian Format.
 This date will be used to subset the input dataset.